The Experts (1989 film)

 The Experts is a 1989 American comedy film starring John Travolta, Arye Gross and Kelly Preston.
-It was written by Steven Greene, Eric Alter, and Nick Thiel and directed by Dave Thomas.
+It was written by Steven Greene, Eric Alter and Nick Thiel and directed by Dave Thomas.
 During production there were several uncredited rewrites of the script performed by Thomas at the request of Paramount chief Ned Tanen.

 Plot

 In the Soviet Union on the eve of Perestroika, groups of potential Soviet spies are trained in a town made up to pass for "Indian Springs", Nebraska.
 The denizens of the town speak perfect English and go about their days as Americans to train the cadets to fit into American society.
 One of the trainers in this town, KGB agent Bob Smith, feels that the training is substandard as the town has failed to develop culturally since its inception and is stuck in the 1950s.

-In order to rectify the situation, Smith hires New York City club-goers (and aspiring club-owners) Travis and Wendell to teach modern ways to the outdated town under the auspices of opening a nightclub.
+In order to rectify the situation, Smith hires New York City club-goers (and aspiring club-owners) Travis and Wendell Atwill to teach modern ways to the outdated town under the auspices of opening a nightclub.
 The two are drugged en route and wake up in Russia unaware they have left the United States.
-Travis and Wendell are bemused by the quaint ways of the town and dismayed when they see the location Smith has procured for them (a 50s-style tiki lounge), but they set to work remodeling the club to look more up to date for the 1980s, begin to make friends around the town and even start to date a couple of the trainees, Bonnie and Jill.
+Travis and Wendell are bemused by the quaint ways of the town and dismayed when they see the location Smith has procured for them (a 50s-style tiki lounge), but they set to work remodeling the club to look more up to date for the 1980s, begin to make friends around the town and even start to date a couple of the trainees, Bonnie Grant and Jill.